unleashedtech/dotenv-drupal/README.md

 ```

 #### SHIELD
-A boolean allowing the enabling/disabling of Shield module auth functionality.
+A string allowing the enabling/disabling of Shield module auth functionality.

+If empty, shield will not be enabled.

+If filled, the string will be used as username & password by default.

 Note: _Make sure the "Enable Shield" checkbox is checked in Drupal & that config is committed._

 ##### SHIELD_USERNAME
 The username for Shield to require, if enabled.

+This package will use the value of `SHIELD` as username, by default.

 ##### SHIELD_PASSWORD
 The password for Shield to require, if enabled.

+This package will use the value of `SHIELD` as password, by default.

 ##### SHIELD_MESSAGE
 The _public_ message Shield should show in the auth prompt if enabled.